 A quorum is one necessary ingredient for a meeting.
 What is a quorum?
 A quorum is the minimum number of the members that must be present at a meeting in order to transact business legally.
-Before a mayor calls a council meeting to order, he should be reasonably sure that a quorum is present.
+Before a mayor calls a council meeting to order, they should be reasonably sure that a quorum is present.
 If a quorum is not present, all the group can do is fix a time for another meeting and adjourn.

 A majority of the council is a quorum.
-In first class cities, the mayor may vote to form a quorum at a regular meeting.
-In other cities and towns, the mayor may vote to form a quorum at any meeting.
+In a mayor-council form of government, the mayor may vote to form a quorum at any regular or special meeting.